 - Milk - 250 g

 - green dill - to taste

 - sour cream - 100 g

-1. Sift flour, add milk, 3 eggs, melted butter, salt and knead the elastic dough.
-Put it for 20 min. to stand, cover it with napkin to avoid drying.
+1. Sift flour, add cold or lightly heated milk, 3 eggs, melted butter, salt and knead the elastic dough.
+Put it for 20 min. to stand, cover it with a napkin to avoid drying.

 2. For the filling take cheese, add 2 eggs, cut herbs, salt and mix thoroughly.